yomorun/yomo/example/basic/README.md

 #### yomo-flow

-The terminal of `yomo-flow` will print the real-time noise level, and show the waring when noise level reaches the threshold.
+The terminal of `yomo-flow` will print the real-time noise decibel value, and show the warning when the value reaches the threshold.

 ```bash
 [localhost] 1621491060839 > value: 15.714272 ⚡️=1ms